Prof. Dr. Michael Nebeling

 Previously, he was a Visiting Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, and a Senior Researcher and Lecturer at the Department of Computer Science at ETH Zurich.

 He obtained his PhD in Computer Science from ETH Zurich, Switzerland, an Honours degree in Information Technology and Systems from Monash University, Australia, and a Diplom in Media Computer Science from Ulm University, Germany.

-His research interests are in human-computer interaction with a particular focus on interface engineering, ubiquitous computing, and crowdsourcing.
+His research interests are in human-computer interaction with a particular focus on interface engineering, ubiquitous computing, and augmented and virtual reality.